50s style cannabis diner promises not to be nostalgic about the systemic racism stuff - The Beaverton

 50s style cannabis diner promises not to be nostalgic about the systemic racism stuff

 “To us, the 50s is all about jukeboxes, vinyl booths, and those fun round barstools,” said manager Charles Cline of his new dispensary.
-“If you’re worried that our store will bring to mind the pre-Civil Rights era in Canada and the US when hundreds of thousands of people of colour were jailed for marijuana possession, I can assure you we have no intention of acknowledging that at all.”
+“If you’re worried that our store will bring to mind the pre- era in and the US when hundreds of thousands of people of colour were jailed for marijuana possession, I can assure you we have no intention of acknowledging that at all.”

 “We want our diverse customer base to feel like they’re living in a time when they could safely purchase pot while listening to a new track from Elvis, Frank Sinatra or Buddy Holly.
 And not a time when was, you know, the way it was.”